Hoka One One Tracer 2 Review Facts

 Tracer 2 has an outsole made of RMAT material which provides traction and gives the wearer a nicely padded feel underfoot.
 Reviewers commented positively on the shoe's ability to prevent slips on wet

 ground.
-The RMAT material does a good job at delivering plenty of traction for running on pavement.
+The RMAT material does a good job of delivering plenty of traction for running on pavement.
 The outsole material is also quite resistant and won't peel off easily.

 The midsole of the Tracer 2 is composed of PROLite midsole cushioning.
 Compared to other Hoka brand shoes